xlwings/xlwings-server/docs/initial_setup.md

 9. Open the `.env` file and add your xlwings license key under `XLWINGS_LICENSE_KEY` (top of the file).
 Note that `.env` is ignored by Git as it may contain sensitive credentials.
 You should therefore back it up in a secure location such as a password manager.

-10. Commit and push your changes to your own repo:
+10. Commit the changes and push everything to your own repo (feel free to use a Git UI instead of the following commands):

     ```text
     git add .